GleapSDK/Capacitor-SDK/README.md

 Gleap SDK for Capacitor is the easiest way to integrate Gleap into your Ionic apps!
 Achieve better app quality with comprehensive in-app bug reporting & customer feedback for your web-apps and websites.

-Many thanks to *Stephan Nagel* (congrapp) for his work on the Gleap capacitor plugin.
+Many thanks to *Stephan Nagel* (@stephannagel) for his work on the Gleap capacitor plugin.

 ## Install